 Build your consistency foundation

-Start with CAP, PACELC, and DDIA, then move to Jepsen so you can evaluate the real guarantees of distributed data systems with confidence.
+Build the base with CAP, PACELC, and DDIA, then pick up Jepsen — so you can judge real guarantees of distributed data systems by their behavior under failure rather than a marketing page.

 Strengthen coordination and resilience

-Continue with consensus protocols, distributed transactions, distributed-systems testing, and multi-region design to manage failure systematically at scale.
+From there: consensus protocols, distributed transactions, distributed-systems testing, and multi-region design.
+These chapters turn one-off failure handling into a managed practice at scale.

 Related chapters

-- CAP theorem - gives you the base language for reasoning about consistency, availability, and network partitions.
+- CAP theorem - sets the language for reasoning about trade-offs between consistency, availability, and tolerance to network partitions.

-- Distributed transactions: 2PC and 3PC - extends the discussion to multi-step business operations that span services and storage systems.
+- Distributed transactions: two-phase and three-phase commit - continues the consistency story where a single business operation stretches across multiple services and storage systems.

-- Multi-region / Global Systems - pushes the discussion toward global routing, cross-region replication, and recovery strategy.
+- Multi-region / Global Systems - lifts the conversation to global routing, cross-region replication, and recovery scenarios after losing a region.